howie6879/ruia/README.md

 print(response.body)
 ```

-Note, when you ever run the `fetch()` method first time,, it will download a recent version of Chromium (~100MB).
+You need to pay attention when you use `load_js`, it will download a recent version of Chromium (~100MB).
 This only happens once.

 #### Item